 Kim Kardashian’s Robbery & More Of The Biggest Bombshell Moments Ever From ‘KUWTK’

 Remember that time a 9-year-old Kylie Jenner got on the stripper pole?
-The ‘Keeping Up With the Kardashians 10th Anniversary Special’ is happening Sept.
-24, and we’re looking back at all of the craziest moments!
+Ahead of the ‘Keeping Up With the Kardashians 10th Anniversary Special’ on Sept.
+24, we’re looking back at all of the craziest moments!

 Love it or hate it, you have to admit that Keeping Up with the Kardashians is a pop culture mainstay.
 Below, we’ve rounded up the show’s wildest moments from all thirteen seasons, starting from the very beginning.
 Click through the gallery to see pics of Kim Kardashian, 36, Khloe Kardashian, 33, Kris Jenner, 61, Kourtney Kardashian, 38, Kendall Jenner, 21, Kylie Jenner, 20, and the rest of the fam at their best and worst!